aldreth/lammas-records/recordings/choral/so-rich-a-crown.md

 ---
-new_slug: so-rich-a-crown
+slug: so-rich-a-crown
 title: So Rich a Crown
 serialNumber: LAMM172
 coverImage: "../../src/images/recordings/so-rich-a-crown.jpg"
 performer: The Choir of St Edmundsbury Cathedral
 directors:
-- 'Director: James Thomas'
+  - "Director: James Thomas"
-- 'Organ: Michael Bawtree'
+  - "Organ: Michael Bawtree"
 contentHtml: |-
   <h1>So Rich a Crown</h1>
   <p>This recording, made in early July 2004 was undertaken for several reasons.
 It provides each singer (and his family) with a permanent record of his time in the Cathedral Choir; it provides visitors to our Cathedral with a memento of their journey to Bury St Edmunds; and it enables us, in due course, to raise sufficient funds to make another in two years’ time.</p>